suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 # NIH ChestX-ray14 — Multi-Label Chest Pathology Classification

-Multi-label classification of 14 chest pathologies from frontal chest X-rays using a fine-tuned ResNet-50, with Grad-CAM interpretability and honest documentation of dataset limitations.
+Multi-label classification of 14 chest pathologies from frontal chest X-rays using a fine-tuned ResNet-18, with Grad-CAM interpretability and documented dataset limitations.

 ---